Best Software

 Headquarters: Broomfield, USA.

-Key strength: Deepest Salesforce-native CLM flows in the category, quote-to-cash integration through Conga Composer and CPQ.
+Key strength: Salesforce-native CLM flows, quote-to-cash integration through Conga Composer and CPQ.

 Best fit: Salesforce-centric RevOps organizations integrating CLM with quote-to-cash.